 You have one chance to hook the reader, and another to keep her reading.
-You know that writing brilliant headlines is a must.
+You already know how to write a good headline.
 But what is a subheading?

 On average, 55% of people who reach your blog article will spend 15 seconds or less viewing it.
 Of those who stay to the end, 43% will only skim it.
 Just 10% will read your masterpiece from start to finish.